peterpeterparker/stylo/README.md

 Unlike `addParagraphs` and `deleteParagraphs` that are triggered only if elements are such level are added or removed, `updateParagraphs` is triggered if the paragraphs themselves or any of their children (HTML elements and text nodes) are modified.

 Changes following keyboard inputs are debounced.

+## Listener

+If you are manipulating the `contenteditable` - i.e. the DOM - on your side, you might want to add these changes to the "undo-redo" history.

+For such purpose, the editor is listening for the events `snapshotParagraph` of type `CustomEvent<void>` that can be triggered from the child of the editable element you are about to modify.

 ## Contributing